docwarems/score-rent/docs/development.md

 ## Remote Android Debugging

 - enable USB debugging in Android Dev settings
+  .
+Einstellungen / Zusätzliche Einstellungen / Entwickleroptionen / USB Debugging
 - connect device with USB to pc
 - URL chrome://inspect/#devices
 - the device type should appear on the page
+- if not, try
+  - reload the inspect page
+  - open the inspect page in new tab

 ### Port forwarding